BobySandala/2048---AI/README.md

     **Max tile in corner** encourages keeping the biggest tile in a corner

     The AI tries all possible moves, simulates them, and picks the best one.

+    To calculate the scores of each move, the AI multiplies each heuristic with a weight.
+    These weights are found using a genetic algorithm.
+The new run will use the latest weights found by the genetic algorithm.

 ---